foursquare/fsq-studio-sdk-examples/map-sdk/example-template/README.md

 ### `yarn dev`

 Runs the app in the development mode.\
-By default, the app is available at [http://127.0.0.1:5173/](http://127.0.0.1:5173/) in your browser.
+By default, the app is available at [http://localhost:5173](http://localhost:5173/) in your browser.

 The page will reload when you make edits.\
 You will also see any lint errors in the console.

 ### `yarn build`

-Builds the app for production to the `dist` folder.
+Builds and bundles the app for production into the `dist` folder.

 ### `yarn preview`

-Runs a server to locally preview production build.
+Runs a server to locally preview the production build.

+If you don't use `yarn dev`, you likely would want to use `yarn build` and `yarn preview` together.

 ## Learn More